Local Latent Space Bayesian Optimization over Structured Inputs: Experiments

+To further analyze whether the jointly trained latent space better-matches the distance based assumptions of the GP model, we include an additional analysis directly comparing scores of molecules sampled from a local region around the top-scoring molecule in the latent space of the pretrained SELFIES-VAE before optimization has begun and at the end of optimization (see \autoref{sec:ablation2}).

-\ourmethod{} achieves better performance with the SELFIES VAE than with the JTVAE.
-Here, we evaluate a series of metrics for both DAE models.
-In \autoref{tab:DAE comparison}, we compare reconstruction error and validity, as well as the standard deviation in \texttt{Perindopril MPO} score from decoding a fixed latent vector $\bz$ 20 times, averaged over 3500 distinct $\bz$.
+Since \ourmethod{} achieves better performance with the SELFIES VAE than with the JTVAE, we evaluate a series of metrics for both DAE models.
+In Table \autoref{tab:dae_and_docking} left, we compare reconstruction error and validity, as well as the standard deviation in \texttt{Perindopril MPO} score from decoding a fixed latent vector $\bz$ 20 times, averaged over 3500 distinct $\bz$.
 We report supervised learning performance for a GP trained on $10,000$ molecules taken from the initial Guacamol dataset, using the \emph{pretrained} latent spaces.
-In \autoref{fig:decode_times}, we plot a histogram of the objective value variance, as well as the average time taken to decode with each model.

 Across standard metrics, the SELFIES VAE achieves excellent performance.
 Beyond these, the improvement in objective variance for a single $\bz$ is notable: because Guacamol objective values are in the range $[0, 1]$, a standard deviation of $0.1$ represents significant additional noise.
 Thus, the DAE can be a significant source of noise even for an otherwise deterministic objective function.